Best Health Insurance for Physicians in 2025 (Find the Top 10 Companies Here)

 Pros

-- Strong Coverage: USAA offers full coverage, so physicians can count on solid health protection when needed.
+- Strong Coverage: It offers comprehensive health coverage, so physicians can count on solid protection when needed.

-- Reasonable Prices: USAA has good prices, starting at just $160 for basic coverage.
-It’s an excellent choice for physicians looking for affordable options.
+- Reasonable Prices: USAA has good rates, starting at just $160 monthly, making it an excellent choice for physicians looking for affordable options.

 Cons